danielrosehill/ASR-Training-Data-Collector/README.md

 The UI is reflective of my objective (ie, training Whisper) but can be adapted for training needs.

-This GUI is built to help with a common task in data prep for audio but which I couldn't find a GUI for (I'm sure one exists, I just didn't land on it!).
+This GUI is built to help with a common task in data prep for audio but which I couldn't find a GUI for (*I'm sure one exists, I just didn't land on it.
+If it doesn't already exist, then this is exactly what I find 'vibe coding' so useful for: creating those ultra-specific "things" that haven't been made yet.*).

 Namely, it provides a way to: